cranchange/cran_change.org/CODEOFCONDUCT.md

     deliberate misgendering or use of ‘dead’ or rejected names publication of non-harassing private communication

-We prioritize marginalized people’s safety over privileged people’s comfort.
+We prioritise marginalised people’s safety over privileged people’s comfort.
 We will not act on complaints regarding:

     ‘reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’ reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you” communicating in a ‘tone’ you don’t find congenial criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

-If anyone engages in harassing behavior, they will experince action.
-It may include a warning, or requestt them to leave discussions temporarily, or being permanently blocked.
+If anyone engages in harassing behaviour, they will experience action.
+It may include a warning, or request them to leave discussions temporarily, or being permanently blocked.

 This Code of Conduct applies to all people participating in the CRAN change movement including Slack channels, GitHub project repositories, video calls.